kooBH/AIE6427-01/README.md

 ## NOTE

 * for all ```.sh``` scripts use may need to change hard-coded paths
-+ All versions should be matched. to match pytorch version I used pytorch docker.
++ All versions of environments should be matched. to match pytorch version I used pytorch docker.
     + nvcr.io/nvidia/pytorch:22.10-py3
     + nvcr.io/nvidia/tensorrt:22.10-py3
     + nvcr.io/nvidia/tritonserver:22.10-py3